viruschoi/kokoa/README.md

 # Kokoa2 update

-CSS got so much better!
+HTMAL & CSS are so much fun!